helio-fm/helio-sequencer/Docs/getting-started.md

  * use mouse drag to connect sockets representing audio and MIDI inputs and outputs.

 While it is possible to set up a multi-plugin instrument with audio/MIDI routing in Helio, the convenience of the instrument page was not of a particular concern: the development is rather focused on the sequencer functionality.
 If you are running it under Linux, it might be a good idea to add [Carla](https://kx.studio/Applications:Carla) as an instrument, and use it to manage VST/whatever plugins and routing.

+### Default instruments

+A few built-in instruments are created automatically and cannot be removed:

+* the "Helio Default" instrument is a simple sine wave voice that supports all built-in temperaments with no setup; aside from being the default instrument, it is used to preview scales in the [key signature](#key-signatures) dialog,
+* the "MIDI Output" instrument generates no sound but sends all events, except meta-events, to the MIDI output specified on the settings page,
+* the "Metronome" instrument gives you the option to select custom [metronome](getting-polymetric.md#metronome) samples.

 ## Editing and arranging